Feel like makin’ love

 Lumidee feat.
 Shaggy

-R&B singer and Harlem, NY native Lumidee collaborated with Jamacain born dance hall reggae artist Shaggy on "Feel Like Makin' Love" for her 2007 album Unexpected (TVT Records).
+R&B singer and Harlem, NY native Lumidee collaborated with Jamaican born dance hall reggae artist Shaggy on "Feel Like Makin' Love" for her 2007 album Unexpected (TVT Records).
 Musicians featured on the song include Joey Weiss on guitar, Walter White on horns, Jarred Eliose on keyboards, Pablo O. Bilbraup on percussion, and Eliott Thomas on piano.
 Produced, recorded and engineered by J Marty.

 Marlena Shaw